Neurodiversity with Archie Comics' Nancy Silberkleit

 A bully will test you and see how far they can go and this is why ignoring them can be the worst thing to do.
 One must call out the bad behavior and report it until it stops or gets worse.

-What would you say to somebody that thinks cyberbullying is a joke?
+What would you say to somebody who thinks cyberbullying is a joke?

 Then that person has not connected with humanity.
 There is nothing funny about it and the damage it can cause is untold.